Privacy Policy

 • the rights you have and how to exercise them

-This notice applies to patients and, where relevant, carers, guardians, and authorised representatives, and covers information held in clinical and administrative systems.
+This notice applies to patients and, where relevant, carers, guardians and authorised representatives.
+It covers information held in our clinical and administrative systems.

 2) Who we are (Data Controller)